Let us know about your experience on our site. Use the link below to submit your thoughts.

 If the IEP team determines that additional information is necessary, then the following must be done:

-- The Consent for/Notice of Evaluation form must be completed and parental consent to evaluate must be obtained and documented by the signature on this form.
+- The Consent for/Notice of Reevaluation form must be completed and parental consent to evaluate must be obtained and documented by the signature on this form.

 - A copy of the Procedural Safeguards Manual for Parents should be made available and reviewed with the parents either in person or via phone.